-The School of Engineering is delivering a mix of in-person and digital teaching from the start of the next academic year in September.
+We expect all students to be in person during Semester 2, so that you can participate in classes and other on-campus activities.
+The School of Engineering is continuing to deliver a mix of in-person and digital teaching through Semester 2.
 Your experience will depend on your programme of study and year, and the courses you are enrolled on.

 Course delivery has been designed to suit each course’s content, with as much in-person teaching as possible, whilst also complying with Scottish Government restrictions.
-Digital delivery will be used where physical distancing is still required, for example where we are unable to teach in large lecture theatres.
+Digital delivery will be used where room capacities restrict the use of some of the larger lecture theatres.

 You can access the following one-to-one support in the School of Engineering: